DiltheyLab/GENTRAIN/documentation/docs/developers/genomic_operations.md

 <a href="https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-cli/index.html" target="_blank">
 Nextclade CLI</a>.
 Nextclade provides mutation objects consisting of snps, insertions, deletions, Ns and nonACGTN-characters.
 These mutation objects enable us to calculate genetic distances without persisting whole sequences.
-All sequences of a Fasta file are analysed simultaneously in a single job.
+All sequences of a fasta file are analyzed simultaneously in a single job.
+The fasta content is pseudonymized before sending it to the sever, by replacing fasta ids with corresponding random pseudonyms.

 ```mermaid
 sequenceDiagram